dbashford/mimosa-web-package/README.md

 If `tar` isn't available as a command line utility on your system, no tar file will be created.

+If your application is using Mimosa's default server rather than a server of your own, web-package will not write an `app.js` and will not execute `npm install`.

 ## Default Config

 ```